avarama/laminas-diactoros/docs/book/v2/usage.md

 before falling back to the `$_COOKIE` superglobal.
 This is done because PHP has some legacy handling for request parameters which were then registered as global variables.
 Due to this, cookies with a period in the name were renamed with underlines.
-By getting the cookies directly from the cookie header, you have access to the original cookies in the way you set them in your application and they are send by the user agent.
+By getting the cookies directly from the cookie header, you have access to the original cookies in the way you set them in your application and they are sent by the user agent.

 > #### Strict Content- header matching